Guifamelo/prodoc/README.md

 # prodoc

-I'm trying to be creative with some insights.
+I'm trying to be creative with some daily insights.